zpguard/zpguard/README.md

 ## Hi, I'm Jannat! 👋
 she/her/hers
 - 🫧 The areas of the tech world I'm looking into are cybersecurity and software engineering.
-- 🔭 I’m currently working on building a personal project to give me insights on data analysis for the fashion industry.
 - 🌱 I’m currently learning how to pentest in my Fundamentals of Penetration Testing class.
 - ⚙️ My coding languages are: C++, C, Java, and Python
 <!--